AMERICA’S GRAIN ESCALATORS | Darrin Henry

 60 Seconds to Die, and more Interesting Facts About Grain Escalators and Farming in America

 The grain escalator was invented in 1842 in Buffalo, New York by Joseph Dart, Jr., to overcome the very slow, manual process of moving grain one sack at a time.
 They soon became a common sight all across America’s prairie lands and at major waterways and ports.
-Early silos were made from wood but construction has since moved on to concrete or steel.
+The early corn silo was made from wood but construction has since moved on to concrete or steel.

 In the past, grain elevators sometimes experienced silo explosions.
 Fine powder from the millions of grains passing through the facility would accumulate and mix with the oxygen in the air.
 A spark could spread from one floating particle to the other creating a chain reaction that would destroy the entire structure.